 - Your website should have a description of your critical skills and expertise.
 It is a good idea to add a photograph of yourself on it as well

 - The website should also contain information about who you want to work with – for example, maybe you’re a business coach who wants to works with HR personnel or a health & wellness coach who wishes to works with yoga enthusiasts

 - If someone has stuck around to read through your website, they’re probably interested in finding out more.
 What should they do next to better know, like and trust you?
 They might sign up for your newsletter, download a free worksheet, schedule a free consultation or join your online community.
 Whatever that next step is, make sure your website enables them to do this in an easy manner.

 While it is essential to have a website, we know that not everyone has one, especially at the start of their career.
 In such a scenario, it is a good idea to post about your expertise and knowledge on relevant sites to increase your visibility.

 You can also invest in other (not so expensive) sources like blogging and podcasts or even collaborate with other coaches.

-5. Invest in a repository of tools & resources
+5. Invest in a repository of life coaching tools & resources

 Have you ever wondered why some super knowledgeable people are not particularly successful, whereas others of apparent lesser intelligence are highly successful?